ISC-Project-Phoenix/design/software/ros/obj_detector.md

 ## Summary

+This node will detect the lane on the track at AKS using 2 interchangable methods.

-This node will detect white lane lines on the track at AKS.
-Detections will be stored as 2nd degree polynomials in a vector in pixel space and translated to real space from camera space.
-Using a vector allows for different degree polynomials to be used in the future if desired.
+The first method is done using OpenCV to detect white lane lines on the track.
+These detections are stored as 2nd degree polynomials in a vector that are translated to real space from camera space.
+This vector is published to the CV specific Planner

+The Second method is done using an AI model to detect the lane as a whole as a masked image.
+This image is then published to the AI specific Planner

 ### Subscribes